man-group/dtale/README.md

 | Exponent      | -1e+5          |
 | BPS           | -1234567890BPS |
 | Red Negatives | <span style="color: red;">-123457</span>|

+For strings you can apply the follwoing formats:
+* **Truncation:** truncate long strings to a certain number of characters and replace with an allipses "..." and see the whole value on hover.
+* **Hyperlinks:** If your column is comprised of URL strings you can make them hyperlinks which will open a new tab

 #### Column Analysis
 Based on the data type of a column different charts will be shown.